 Construction Zone Accident FAQs

-What is considered a construction zone vehicle accident?
+What is a work zone crash?

 What is the most common type of collision that occurs in work zones?